marcidy/electronic_components/README.rst

 Class 7: wtf is a binary
 ------------------------

-   	- Briefly on binary formats, like endian
+   	- Briefly on binary formats, endian, LSB, MSB
    	- hex/bin output from avrdude compilation
    	- dumping and examining firmware aka microcontroller code
    	- Intro to reverse engineering software